BogdanaSim/Whiteboard-WebComponent/README.md

 - **Erasing/Reseting:** Erase parts of the drawing using an eraser tool or reset the whole canvas.
 - **Image upload:** Import images to the canvas for annotation, reference or to continue the progress.
 - **Undo/Redo:** Perform undo and redo operations to revert or reapply changes made to the canvas.
-- **Export:** Export the canvas as JPEG or PNG for saving or sharing purposes.
+- **Export:** Save the canvas as JPEG or PNG for saving or sharing purposes.

 ## Implementation Details
 The Whiteboard Component is implemented as a custom HTML element (`<whiteboard-component>`) using JavaScript's Web Components API.
 It consists of HTML, CSS, and JavaScript code encapsulated within a single file.